NovoNordisk-OpenSource/zephyr/README.md

     `verbosity_level` directly as an argument or only through options.
-3. Write in the documentation of your functions that verbosity level can be controlled through options - see more about how to easily write resuable documentation from the `options` package [here](https://dgkf.github.io/options/articles/options.html#documentation)
+3. Write in the documentation of your functions that verbosity level can be controlled through options - see more about how to easily write reusable documentation from the `options` package [here](https://dgkf.github.io/options/articles/options.html#documentation)